kyverno/kyverno-http-authorizer/website/docs/tutorials/ingress-nginx/index.md

 In summary the policy below does the following:

-- Is triggered only when the host is `myapp.com` and the path starts with `/api/v1`
+- Is triggered only when the host is `myapp.com` and the path starts with `/api/v1`, using the Ingress NGINX `x-original-url` header
 - Fetches a secret word from an external service
 - Allows GET requests with a matching secret header
 - Allows POST requests with `application/json` content type